webix-hub/docs/data/api/refs/ui.kanban.md

 - api/link/ui.kanban_getlastid.md - returns the id of the last item
 - api/link/ui.kanban_getnextid.md - returns the ID of an item which is positioned the specified step after the specified item
 - api/link/ui.kanban_getnode.md - returns the main HTML container for the calling object
-- api/ui.kanban_getownerlist.md -
+- api/ui.kanban_getownerlist.md - returns Kanbanlist view that displays an item
 - api/link/ui.kanban_getparentview.md - returns the parent view of the component
 - api/link/ui.kanban_getprevid.md - returns the ID of an item which is positioned the specified step before the specified item
-- api/ui.kanban_getselectedid.md -
+- api/ui.kanban_getselectedid.md - returns the id of the selected task
 - api/link/ui.kanban_gettopparentview.md - returns top parent view
 - api/link/ui.kanban_hasevent.md - checks whether the component has the specified event
 - api/link/ui.kanban_hide.md - hides the view